Real Estate Marketing Ideas, Real Estate Lead Generation, Real Estate Tips

 Here are a couple of our favorites:

-You also need to play around with Instagram Stories, which can increase overall engagement.
+You also need to utilize Instagram Stories, which can increase overall engagement.
 According to Later.com, the more a user interacts with your Instagram Stories, the more likely your posts will show up in their feed.

 Instagram Stories is a great feature for giving your followers a sneak peek into your day-to-day life.
 You can also create polls, ask and answer questions, add gifs, and so much more.